-You can find your student loan servicer by checking your student loan statement — your servicer is the company that handles your repayments.
+Find your student loan servicer by checking your student loan statement — your servicer is the company that handles your repayments.

 Still unsure?
 You can use the Federal Student Loan (FSA) ID you created when you filled out the FAFSA to log in to your account on the FSA website to find out who your servicer is.

-What is automatic closed school discharge?
+What is automatic closed-school discharge?

-Automatic closed school discharge is when your loans are canceled three years after your school closes — even if you don’t apply.
+Automatic closed-school discharge is when your loans are canceled three years after your school closes — even if you don’t apply.
 To qualify, you need to meet the following criteria: